byeasmin/30_days_of_python/README.md

 ---

-All the Resources I used during practice are available in my repo.
+All the Resources I used during practice are available in my repo 😊.
 👉 [Repository Link](https://github.com/byeasmin/30_days_of_python)